 PUBLIC HEALTH ENGLAND / SCIENCE PHOTO LIBRARY PUBLIC HEALTH ENGLAND / SCIENCE PHOTO LIBRARY

 Oral specimen collection device.
-Close-up of an oral specimen collection device being placed in a collection vial to preserve a sample of oral fluid.
-The collecting pad was held between the lower cheek and gum for two to five minutes to absorb oral fluid.
+Close-up of a woman using an oral specimen collection device to collect a sample of oral fluid.
+The collecting pad is held between the lower cheek and gum for two to five minutes to absorb oral fluid.
 This fluid has a different composition to saliva.
-The pad is now being placed in a collection vial (bottom), which contains preservatives that stabilize the sample for up to 21 days.
+The pad is then placed in a collection vial, which contains preservatives that stabilize the sample for up to 21 days.
 The sample is then transported to a laboratory for testing.
 Typical tests include screening for tobacco use and cocaine abuse.
 For a sequence showing the use of this device to take a sample, see images C025/4850 to C025/4853.

 Model release not required.
 Property release not required.